sh-jeff/SWMobileConnect-Windows8/README.md

 If you want to run it anyway, open PoSH and enter the following:
 `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`

+It is assumed that MobileConnect is installed from the Windows store.
+You can still run the script without it, or while downloading.
 The script accepts 3 arguments (in order), Connection Name, Server, and (optionally) Port.
 The default port is 4433.

 `.\sslvpn_setup.ps1 "VPN Connection" 198.51.100.56 4443`